w3f/polkadot-wiki/includes/definitions.md

 *[Shared Security]: A model securing all chains equally via the relay chain.
 *[Slashing]: Punishment for validator misbehavior by removing staked DOT.
 *[Staking]: Bonding tokens to secure the network and earn rewards.
+*[Substrate]: A framework for building blockchains, used by Polkadot (mostly referred to as the Polkadot SDK).
-*[Substrate]: A framework for building blockchains, used by Polkadot.
+*[Polkadot SDK]: A framework for building blockchains, both rollups and solo chains, used by Polkadot.
 *[System Parachains]: Parachains forming part of Polkadot's core protocol.
 *[Teleport]: Sending assets between chains by burning and minting.
 *[Testnet]: An experimental network for testing before mainnet deployment.